Pluralization

 • other

-In order to use Pluralization in file-based localization workflows on GL Strings (e.g. manual import/export, CLI), the file formats used for an app must also support it.
+• In order to use pluralization in file-based localization workflows on GL Strings (e.g. manual import/export, CLI), the file formats used for an app must also support it.
 See the Supported File Formats section for more detailed information.

-Please note that pluralization is separate from plural arguments for ICU Message Syntax like the example below.
+• Pluralization is separate from plural arguments for ICU Message Syntax like the example below.

 For more information on plurals in ICU syntax, see our article here.